 This program is a County-specific, interactive, management training series.
 It is designed to effectively and efficiently orient managers to Broward County culture, policies and management practices.

-Flexible Spending Accounts (FSAs) (Health Care Account and Dependent Care Reimbursement Accounts) (See Your Benefits & You).
+Flexible Spending Accounts (FSAs) (Health Care Account and Dependent Care Reimbursement Accounts) (See Benefits Book).

 Funeral Leave (See Bereavement Leave)